Lila's Forensic Pathway

 WVU

-• Automatic-style merit path: WVU’s public first-time freshman scholarship chart shows:
+• Automatic-style merit path: WVU’s public first-time freshman scholarship chart shows (first-time freshman scholarships):

 • Level 1: $17,000/year for 3.8+ GPA and SAT 1360+/ACT 30+